 I’ve often wondered how Italians became ‘the’ global coffee cognoscenti.
 After all, coffee beans don’t grow in Italy.
 They’re imported from the tropics, then roasted, ground, and consumed in Italy in vast quantities.
 Similarly, the Italian love of gelato is understandable, yet how did it become a worldwide phenomenon as well?

 It’s the ritual of coffee in Italy that has risen above all others.
-Espresso, cappuccino, americano and caffe latte.
-The world has embraced these as a favorite coffee rite.
+Espresso, cappuccino, americano and caffe latte are Italian coffee drinks that have been embraced worldwide as favorite coffee rites.
 They may be foreign words, but they’re lovingly repeated a million times across North America every day.
-Here’s our guide to the best cappuccino and best gelato in Rome.
+Italian coffee culture is second to none.
+As a traveler, you can master its secrets with our guide to the best cappuccino and best gelato in Rome.
 We’ve done the taste-testing for you, and believe me, the pleasure was ours!

 Where to Find the Best Cappuccino and Gelato in Rome

 For a coffee loving traveller, Italy is nirvana.
 It’s the promised land.
 You can go into any local Bar and have a very good espresso nearly anywhere in the country.
 But these two choices are our two favorites for those visiting the eternal city.

 Caffe Sant’Eustachio – Fabulously located near the Pantheon and Piazza Navona, this historic Roman café dates back to the 1930s.
 It’s crowded at all times by locals and travelling coffee enthusiasts.
 The Grancaffe is a very special espresso and milk coffee.
 The barista prepares it behind the counter, hidden by a metal shield.
 This is so no one can view the creative ‘magic’.
 Pay first, then crowd the bar to exchange your ticket for 2 minutes of coffee drinking heaven.